 However, the programme is designed in such a way that for example examination times are taken into account.
 In general, the programme is very flexible.
 You and your tandem partner(s) can decide when you meet and thus take individual needs into account.
 The only fixed dates are the joint meetings (workshops and House Sessions).

-The programme focuses on exchange in the tandems.
+The programme focuses on exchange in the Tandem+ (multinational teams of two to three people).
 Therefore, during the year several exciting topics related to school, education and society are covered on a monthly basis.
 These topics are respectively introduced in a joint session (a workshop or a so-called House Session) in which all tandems participate.
-However, the focus within these sessions isn’t an extensive lecture but the exchange and joint reflection of the experiences of the students.
-For the following weeks, the students are given a little task that encourages them to deepen the new topic independently in their tandem.
+However, the focus within these sessions isn’t an extensive lecture but the exchange and joint reflection of the experiences and interests of the students.
+For the following weeks, the students are given a little input that encourages them to deepen the new topic independently in their tandem.

-Participation in the programme includes your regular attendance at the joint sessions once or twice a month as well as independent exchange on the monthly tasks in your tandem.
+Participation in the programme includes your regular attendance at the joint sessions once or twice a month as well as independent exchange in your Tandem+.
 This also includes contributing to our MOTIVATE! blog in turn so that others can benefit from your experiences.
-In general, the programme and especially the tasks are designed so that the workload is realistically doable in addition to the normal schedule.
+Overall, the programme is designed to fit realistically into your regular study schedule.

 The tandems meet independently and can organize their meetings flexibly.
 In addition, there are monthly digital meetings with all tandems.
-So that there is no overlap with other courses, this joint sessions take place in the evening or, in some cases, on Saturdays.
+So that there is no overlap with other courses, this joint sessions take place in the evening.

 MOTIVATE! is conducted in English.
-Tandems consisting of German-speaking students on both sides can also exchange ideas in German but have to present their results – for example blog entries – in English.
 All events in the overall group as well as workshops and Summers Schools take place in English.

-Thanks to a temporary funding from the DAAD, we are currently able to offer the participation in MOTIVATE!, including all the workshops it contains, free of charge.
-This also applies to participation in the summerschool for which funds are available for travel and accommodation costs.
+Thanks to a temporary funding from the German Academic Exchange Service DAAD, we are currently able to offer the participation in MOTIVATE!, including all the workshops it contains, free of charge.
+This also applies to participation in the international Summer School.

-The project addresses students from teacher education programmes from all levels at TU Berlin, NTNU, PH FHNW and UTS.
+The project addresses students from teacher education programmes from all levels at TU Berlin, NTNU, PH FHNW, Akdeniz University, PH Tirol and NMU South Africa.
 Due to the high flexibility it is also possible to attend the programme during an internship semester.
 We particularly invite students from vocational subjects to apply.

-To participate in MOTIVATE!, students should have a B2 level of English.
+To participate in MOTIVATE!, students should have a B1 level of English.
 With the attainment of university admission, students usually have English language skills at this level.

 Basically, we want to encourage you not to let fears of insufficient language skills hold you back, but to see the participation as an opportunity to train and expand your language skills in a relaxed environment.